oblivia-simplex/plog/README.md

 It's expected that you will be running P'log from the directory into which you have cloned its git repository, and that the data that makes up the meat of your blog will live in its own git repo, under `./content/`.
-This is strictly necessary at this point, since P'log will expect to retrieve git information from time to time.
-Maybe I'll loosen this constraint in the future.
+This is shouldn't be strictly necessary at this point, but if git information is available, P'log will use it to update metadata on the posts.

 ## Using Docker